Skip to content

 sys.path.insert(0, script_dir)

-# import the Flask application [app] and give it the name [application]
+# we import the Flask application [app], giving it the name [application]

 from main_withmysql import app as application